 Activity Assignments: Activity assignments are required assignments that are in place to help students retain and absorb content information.
 Each student needs to complete their own activities by themselves, no group/partner work is accepted.
 Each activity will vary in terms of what needs to be done to complete the assignment.
 Some activities focus on vocabulary, others may focus on concept maps or even structure/function identification.
 Each assignment will have varying numbers of points based upon depth of the activity.
 For these activities, students may use their book or (when addressed) online resources.
-Students must complete all of these activities before the due dates.
+Students must complete all these activities before the due dates.
 After the due dates, the activities will disappear from Blackboard and access will be terminated.
 NO late work is accepted.

 Bonus Study Guides: Study guides should be completed after you have read the chapter.
 What I'd like from each of you is to fill out the study guide and submit them for credit.
 Each study guide will be worth up to 5 bonus points.
 Explain to me what each section means.
 When the study guide says "Understand..." or "Explain..." you are expected to describe that concept in full, complete sentences.
 Unless specifically asked to list something, you should not list anything.
 I am not looking for a 10 page paper, only the basics from the chapter/lecture video for each idea on the study guide.
 Tell me what you have read from the textbook (of course in your own words).
 I have read the textbook, so I want you to let me know you comprehend the material.
 Each student is REQUIRED to produce their own study guides (making sure to use the template provided).
 Do not delete or manipulate the format of the study guide except to enter your answers and change the font color of your responses.
 No study guides should be the exact same from any other student in the course as this would be plagiarism.
 Plagiarism will result in a zero score.
 Any content found to be copied from the internet, textbook, or another student is also plagiarism.
 EVERYTHING IN YOUR OWN WORDS.
+Almost every student will attempt to take a textbook/online definition/explanation, these will be flagged as similar in SafeAssign.
+You will need to put that information into examples that make sense TO YOU.
+This will make your study guides unique to you and help YOU study for the exams.
 You paid for the information in the text, you did not pay to take those words as your own.
 Partial credit for incomplete study guides may be given at the discretion of the instructor.
 Study guides contain a large amount of test information/ideas/concepts.
 It is at the student's discretion if they want to take the time to complete them.
 Study guides need to be submitted by the deadline.
 Dropboxes for study guides will be removed after the due date.
 NO late work is accepted.
 Even if students do not earn the bonus points, these study guides are a HUGE benefit when completed.
 Because they are bonus points, not completing a study guide does not negatively affect your overall grade, doing them can only improve your grade.